tinkten7/FarmBuddy/README.md

 •	A simple and intuitive user interface that allows farmers to list their products and customers to search for and purchase these products.<br>
 •	Customers can create and manage their profiles, view their order , and track their orders.<br>
 •	Farmers can manage their product listings, view orders, and manage their profiles.<br>
+•	Customers or learners can directly or virtually can interact with the farm patrons.<br>
+•	Farmers Convinience To Check Daily Updates Of Weather And Plan Their Farming Accordingly.
+• By maps It is easy To directly visit your nearby farms.<br>
 •	The platform is secure and provides encryption for sensitive data such as customer payment information.<br>
 <h2>Getting Started</h2><br>
 1)To get started with the FarmBuddy platform, users must first create an account.<br>